 The fluency errors we might be willing to forgive.
 The people may be reasonable speakers, even if they can’t write English clearly.
 But technical errors must give us pause.
-They show that the dentist either doesn’t know that these or wrong or that they don’t take the time to check the website.
+They show that the dentist either doesn’t know that these are wrong or that they don’t take the time to check the website.
 This shows that the dentist views patients brought in by the website as nothing more than a profit source.
-The goal is to put up a slick-looking website that can fool some people into having a procedure done at the clinic.
+The goal is to put up a slick-looking website that can fool some people into getting a procedure at the clinic.
 You’re not worth the time it would take to proofread.

 Don’t Forget Follow-Up

 A procedure like dental implants benefits from good follow-up care.
 Who is going to provide that care for your dental implants from Mexico?
 Are you going to travel back to Mexico for all your follow-up visits?
 This would be best, because that dentist has the best information about the implant and what type of care is needed.
-But most likely, the dentist from Mexico will leave much of the follow-up care for your implants to other dentists, performing only the high-profit parts of the procedure.
+But most likely, the dentist from Mexico will leave much of the follow-up care for your implants to other implant dentists, performing only the high-profit parts of the procedure.

 Dental Implants Are Worth the Investment